pjachimowski/stickers/README.md

 User can register to Partal, creating profile.
 Log in/out functionality.

+##USER STORIES
+###Epic:
+As a user, I want to purchase eco-friendly stickers
+###Detailed:
+As a private person, I want to purchase already created eco stickers so that I can use them as an inspiration at my party/ wrap my gifts/ promote my ideas and be sure that I am helping the environment.
+Ensure enough inspirational stickers for any occasion
+- Promote sustainability on each sticker
+- Create a promo code for first purchase
+- Create company/ private user field within account setup

+As a new business owner, I want to purchase custom made eco stickers so that I can promote my company/ run the campaign and use sustainability as a promotional factor creating a positive image of the newly created brand.
+- Create friendly request form
+- Promote sustainability on each sticker

+As a company, I want to purchase a design of eco stickers so that I can advertise in the fairs/ increase my audience via branding/ have it for internal use and in any case promote sustainability which aligns with the vision of my company.
+- Create company/ private user field within account setup
+- Promote sustainability on each sticker
+- Create discounts on larger purchases

 ## Features

 Logo at the top left corner (self designed)